NeilLambeth/Red-Robotics-Sideboard/README.md

 ## Installation:

-In the Raspberry Pi terminal type:
+In the Raspberry Pi terminal, copy and paste:

 `curl -L https://raw.githubusercontent.com/NeilLambeth/Red-Robotics-Sideboard/master/setup.sh | bash`

 This can take around 10 minutes on a Pi2 on a fresh install of Raspian Lite.
+On a PiZero it takes about 35 minutes.